Yacht Destination

 Bonifacio

-Bespoke Yacht Charter recommend booking your Corsica yacht charter as far in advance as possible to ensure a berth in Bonifacio marina because it’s one of Corsica’s unmissable yacht charter destinations!
+Bespoke Yacht Charter recommends booking your Corsica yacht charter well in advance to secure a coveted berth in Bonifacio marina, as this iconic port is one of the island’s most sought-after yacht charter destinations.

 Best Restaurants, Bars and Clubs in Corsica

-Forget pizza and pasta and delve into Corsican food and wine which is geographically distinctive.
-Typical specialities include wild boar, fiadone (Corsican cheesecake with lemon and brocciu cheese), chestnut soup and dishes enhanced with the native herb, nepita.
-Due to export laws, many Corsican cheeses can only be bought there so look for U Casarone, a sharp pungent goat’s cheese or Corse Vecchiu, a mild cheese.
+Forget pizza and pasta and immerse yourself in Corsica’s distinctive food and wine culture — shaped by the island’s geography, history and strong culinary identity.
+Dining ashore is a highlight of any Corsica yacht charter, with local specialities including wild boar, fiadone (a traditional Corsican cheesecake made with lemon and brocciu cheese), chestnut soup and dishes delicately enhanced with the native herb nepita.
+Due to strict export regulations, many Corsican cheeses can only be enjoyed on the island — look out for U Casarone, a sharp and pungent goat’s cheese, or Corse Vecchiu, a milder, more refined variety.

-Michelin aficionado’s will know about Le Pirate, with a charming setting beside the rustic fishing harbour of Erbalunga in northern Corsica.
-Open daily for lunch and dinner between June and September, this is one of Corsica’s best gourmet addresses where you can dine on cuisine such as langoustine tortellini infused with hazelnut or desserts enhanced by local herbs.
+The restaurant at Hotel des Roches Rouges in Piana is well worth a scenic inland detour, pairing refined cuisine with breathtaking panoramic views from its terrace.
+Michelin enthusiasts will already know Le Pirate, set beside the picturesque fishing harbour of Erbalunga in northern Corsica.
+Open daily for lunch and dinner between June and September, this is one of Corsica’s finest gourmet addresses, offering dishes such as langoustine tortellini infused with hazelnut and desserts delicately flavoured with local herbs.

 Exquisite dining room, Roches Rouges Corsica